shaoqiangzhang/SCENA/README.md

 ```
 Express=datapreprocess(Express,lognum = 1)  #log=1 is do log-transformation, log=0 is no log-transformation
 ```
-Fourth, clustering in parallel with 5 GPU cores (or/and GPU cores)
+Fourth, clustering in parallel with 5 GPU cores (or/and GPU cores).
+In the following commands, only one "parLapply" should be called at the same time.

 ```
 detectCores()